osoc24/Doco/getting-started.md

 The LOAMA project was born out of 3 goals:
 1. **Allow people to manage SOLID permissions**: Solid pods allow you to retain your data, but managing who can access that data hasn't been easy.
 LOAMA wants to make this easier by providing **a user-friendly way to manage those permissions.**
 2. **Envision a privacy-focused way to request permission**: Applications can use Solid pods, which allow users to bring and manage their own data, but how would an application request those permissions in a clear and privacy-first way?
-3. **Make Solid and its benefits more clear**: Solid allows for control of your data that is unknown on the internet today, but that control also brings a lot of complexity for users.
+3. **Make Solid and its benefits more clear**: Solid allows for control of your data, but that control also brings a lot of complexity for users.
 LOAMA tries to make this more understandable by providing a revised [Lexicon](/lexicon) and creating an interface that is focused on ease of use.

 [**Read more here :arrow_right:**](/project/goal.md)